Note: This is an update of an article written 9/27/2023, parts of it may no longer be correct.

 What is this algolianet thing?
 Looking at the site, it seems to be an AI search system.

-How does that make you feel?
-So is a natrual language AI system going through your email, images, everything on ProtonMail?
+So is a natural language AI system, algolianet, going through your email, images, everything on ProtonMail?

 What does Algolia do?#